-The Transportation and Parking Services (TAPS) office is located at 683 Linden Street and open from 8:00am to 4:00pm.
-Make sure you have a valid parking permit linked to your vehicle(s) in order to avoid parking fines.
+The Transportation Services office is located at 683 Linden Street and open from 8:00am to 4:00pm.
+Make sure you have a valid parking permit linked to your vehicle(s) to avoid parking fines.
+Permit options are available on their website.